-Find information about covered pregnancy services under the Washington Apple Health (Medicaid) for Pregnant Women program.
+Find information about covered pregnancy services under the Washington Apple Health (Medicaid) for pregnant individuals program.

 If you're pregnant, enrolled in a managed care plan, and have questions about your pregnancy, delivery or postpartum follow-up care, call your health plan.
 Your plan can also answer questions about breast pumps and where you may be able to deliver your baby.
 Contact your Apple Health Managed Care plan for more information.